 One of the keys to success is making a financial checklist and writing it down.
 You’re more likely to remember something if you write it down, and you’re more likely to stick to it if you can see it every day.

-2021 was undeniably a tough year for many Americans, so you shouldn’t be too hard on yourself if you didn’t hit all of your financial goals.
-Still, you can learn lessons from 2021 to make your checklist for 2022.
-For example, did you make a financial plan in 2021 and did you stick to it?
+2022 was undeniably a tough year for many Americans with all the economic and job insecurities.
+So you shouldn’t be too hard on yourself if you didn’t hit all of your financial goals.
+Still, you can learn lessons from 2022 to make your checklist for 2023.
+For example, did you make a financial plan in 2022, and did you stick to it?
 Did you run a surplus or a deficit?
 Were there things beyond your control that created financial difficulty, or did you make financial stumbles of your own accord?
-Take an honest assessment of how you performed financially in 2021 so you can start making plans for 2022.
+Take an honest assessment of how you performed financially in 2022 so you can start making plans for 2023.

 Set a New Budget

-Since 2020 was such a tumultuous year, it’s likely that your budget went through a revamp for 2021.
-For example, due to the coronavirus-related shutdowns, it’s likely that you spent less money on entertainment, dining, and commuting than usual in 2020, but saw a spike in these activities in 2021 due to businesses opening back up.
+Since 2020 was such a tumultuous year, it’s likely that your budget went through a revamp for 2021 through 2022.
+For example, due to the coronavirus-related shutdowns, it’s likely that you spent less money on entertainment, dining, and commuting than usual in 2020-2021, but saw a spike in these activities in 2022 due to businesses opening back up.

 Automate Your Savings

 The easiest way to boost your savings is to put it on autopilot.
 Human nature makes it hard to save, as it always seems like there’s something you can spend your money on.
 But if you automate your savings, it takes emotion and choice out of the equation.
 Without any effort on your part, funds are automatically taken out of your paycheck and safely tucked away into a savings account.
 Over time, you likely won’t even miss the auto-savings, but you’ll love the way your account grows in value.